Show All Answers

 Personal property is based on ownership as of January 1, each year.
 If you purchase a vehicle January 2nd you do not pay on it until the following year, but if it’s owned on the first day you pay for the full year regardless of when it is sold.
 Unfortunately, the law has no provisions for pro-rating taxes due.

-Payment should be made payable to Beth Mahn, Collector of Jefferson County, and may be paid in the form of cash, cashier’s check, money order, personal check, any major credit card, debit card or by E-check.
-You may pay at our office located at 729 Maple Street, Hillsboro, MO 63050, online at Jefferson County Property Taxes or by Interactive Voice Response by calling 877-690-3729 (if paying by IVR you will need to know your bill number, the amount due, and the Jefferson County Jurisdiction code "3515")
+Payment should be made payable to Michelle Worth, Collector of Jefferson County, and may be paid in the form of cash, cashier’s check, money order, personal check, any major credit card, debit card or by E-check.
+You may pay at our office located at 729 Maple Street, Hillsboro, MO 63050, online at Jefferson County Property Taxes or by Interactive Voice Response by calling 877-690-3729 (if paying by IVR you will need to know your bill number and the Jefferson County Jurisdiction code "3515").

 As a taxpayer, please be aware that interest and penalty start accruing January 1st of each year.
 If you do not receive your bill by the end of November, it is your responsibility to contact the Collector’s Office to find out why.
 The Collector’s Office does not have the authority to remove or reduce interest and penalties per state statute Number 139.100.3.
 (The Attorney General for the State of Missouri has issued a legal opinion Number 80-2004 that the Collector of Revenue does not have the authority to waive penalties or interest on delinquent real or personal property taxes.)